elisilk/fll-scrimmage-display/README.md

 - [x] The match schedule table gets crowded at middle viewport sizes.
 Hide a column and/or transition to a one-column format sooner.
 - [ ] In the match schedule table, there is a transparent border spacing around the cells that allows user to see the cells underneath the header as the table is scrolled up vertically.
 - [ ] The game over sound effect doesn't play on iPhone Safari or Chrome (but does on Firefox).
 Investigate on a different device to see if this is a caching issue, or some other problem.
+- [ ] On mobile devices, when moving to next match, prevent scrolling to the top of the match schedule table and/or initiate the page scrolling to a different desirable element (e.g., the timer).

 Feature requests (enhancements to consider making) 🤔: